-ADVANCED ISSUES: DIGITAL MEDIA AND CULTURE
+AP/COMN 3551 3.0 (Winter) ADVANCED ISSUES: DIGITAL MEDIA AND CULTURE

 This course investigates some of the transformative effects of digital communications technologies within realms of culture as diverse as politics, romance and mating, industry, medical and pharmaceutical practice, commerce, finance, the arts, scientific enquiry, and contemporary warfare.
 Relevant to class discussions are phenomena such as world order transformation, cybernetics and automation, interoperability, databases, computer modeling, information overload, artificial intelligence, virtuality, networks, social networking, biometrics, and the global positioning system.
-The course concludes by addressing regarding what constitutes questions the good digital life.
+The course concludes by addressing questions regarding constitutes what the good digital life.